viewizard/astromenace/README.md

 More information and screenshots could be found at [AstroMenace web site](http://www.viewizard.com/).

-Installers for Windows and Mac could be found at [release](https://github.com/viewizard/astromenace/releases) section.
+Installer for Windows OS and macOS bundle could be found at [release](https://github.com/viewizard/astromenace/releases) section.

 ## Installation